keva-dev/reactif/docs/src/guide/forms.md

 # Form Input Bindings

-You can use the model directive to create two-way data bindings on form input, textarea, and select elements.
+You can use the model directively to create two-way data bindings on form input, textarea, and select elements.
 It automatically picks the correct way to update the element based on the input type.
 Although a bit magical, model is essentially syntax sugar for updating data on user input events.

 Example with `input`